 The Way of an Apostle

-4 Therefore, since we have this ministry, just as we received mercy, we do not lose heart.
-2 But we have renounced shameful, underhanded ways,1 not walking in craftiness or adulterating the word of God, but by the display of truth commending ourselves to every man’s conscience in the sight of God.
-3 And even if our gospel is veiled, it is veiled to those who are perishing, 4 in whom2 the god of this age has blinded the minds of those who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
-5 For we do not preach ourselves, but Jesus Christ as Lord, and ourselves as your bondservants for Jesus’ sake.
+4 Since, then, we have received this ministry by the mercy of God,1 we do not lose heart.
+2 But we have renounced shameful, underhanded ways,2 not walking in craftiness or adulterating the word of God, but by an open proclamation of the truth3 commending ourselves to every man’s conscience in the sight of God.
+3 And even if our gospel is veiled, it is veiled to those who are perishing, 4 in whom4 the god of this age has blinded the minds of those who do not believe, so that the light of the gospel of the glory of Christ—who is the image of God—might not shine on them.
+5 For we are not proclaiming ourselves, but Jesus Christ as Lord, and ourselves as your bondservants for Jesus’ sake.
 6 For it is the God who said, “Light will shine out of darkness,” who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.

-7 But we have this treasure in earthen vessels, so that the surpassing greatness of the power may be of God and not of us.
-8 We are hard-pressed on every side, yet not crushed; we are perplexed, but not in despair; 9 persecuted, but not forsaken; struck down, but not destroyed— 10 always carrying about in the body the dying of Jesus, so that the life of Jesus may be manifested in our body as well.
-11 For we who live are constantly being handed over to death for Jesus’ sake, in order that the life of Jesus may also be manifested in our mortal flesh.
-12 So then, death is working in us, but life in you.
+7 But we have this treasure in earthen vessels, so that the surpassing greatness of the power may be from God, and not from us.
+8 We are hard-pressed on every side, yet not crushed; we are perplexed, yet not in despair; 9 persecuted, yet not forsaken; struck down, yet not destroyed— 10 always carrying around in the body the dying of Jesus, so that the life of Jesus may also be manifested in our body.
+11 For we who live are constantly handed over to death for Jesus’ sake, that the life of Jesus may also be manifested in our mortal flesh.
+12 So then: Death is at work in5 us, but life in you.

-13 Now it is written, “I believed, therefore I spoke.”3 Having the same spirit of faith, we also believe, and therefore also speak, 14 knowing that He who raised up the Lord Jesus will also raise us up with Jesus, and will present us with you.
-15 For all things are for your sakes, so that the grace which is spreading through so many4 may cause thanksgiving to abound to the glory of God.
+13 Now it is written, “I believed, therefore I spoke out.”6 And since we have that same spirit of faith, we too believe, and therefore also speak out, 14 knowing that he who raised up the Lord Jesus will also raise us up with Jesus, and will bring us into his presence us together with you.7 15 For all things are for your sakes, so that the grace which is now spreading through so many8 may cause thanksgiving to abound to the glory of God.

-16 Therefore we do not lose heart.
-For even if our outer man is subject to decay, still the inner man is being renewed day by day.
+16 This is why we don’t lose heart.
+For even if our outer man is subject to decay, the inner man is renewed day by day.
 17 For our momentary light affliction is producing for us an eternal weight of glory far beyond all comparison, 18 while we look, not at the things which are seen, but at the things which are not seen.
-For the things which are seen are temporary, but the things which are not seen are eternal.
+For the things that are seen are temporary, but the things that are not seen are eternal.

 - Lit. the hidden things of shame